ethereum/ethereum-org-website/src/content/glossary/index.md

 ### private key (secret key) {#private-key}

-A secret number that allows Ethereum users to prove ownership of an account or contracts, by producing a digital signature (see "public key," "address," "ECDSA").
+A secret number that allows Ethereum users to prove ownership of an account or contracts, by producing a digital signature (see [public key](#public-key), [address](#address), [ECDSA](#ecdsa)).

 ### proof-of-stake (PoS) {#pos}

-A method by which a cryptocurrency blockchain protocol aims to achieve distributed consensus.
+A method by which a cryptocurrency blockchain protocol aims to achieve distributed [consensus](#consensus).
 PoS asks users to prove ownership of a certain amount of cryptocurrency (their "stake" in the network) in order to be able to participate in the validation of transactions.

 ### proof-of-work (PoW) {#pow}

 A piece of data (the proof) that requires significant computation to find.
-In Ethereum, miners must find a numeric solution to the Ethash algorithm that meets a network-wide difficulty target.
+In Ethereum, [miners](#miner) must find a numeric solution to the [Ethash](#ethash) algorithm that meets a network-wide [difficulty](#difficult) target.

 ### public key {#public-key}

-A number, derived via a one-way function from a private key, which can be shared publicly and used by anyone to verify a digital signature made with the corresponding private key.
+A number, derived via a one-way function from a [private key](#private-key), which can be shared publicly and used by anyone to verify a digital signature made with the corresponding private key.

 <Divider />